hubmapconsortium/ingest-validation-tools/README-validate_submission.py.md

   --optional_fields FIELD [FIELD ...]
                         The listed fields will be treated as optional.
 (But if they are supplied in the TSV, they will be validated.)
-  --ignore_files FILE [FILE ...]
+  --dataset_ignore_globs GLOB [GLOB ...]
+                        Matching files in each dataset directory will be ignored.
+  --submission_ignore_globs GLOB [GLOB ...]
-                        Files with these names at the top level of the submission will be ignored.
+                        Matching sub-directories in the submission will be ignored.
   --output {as_browser,as_html,as_md,as_text,as_yaml}
   --add_notes           Append a context note to error reports.